-Probably the most emailed topic at UK InternationalStudent.com is how to obtain a scholarship or where to look for one.
-In short, the answer to all scholarship questions is unless you take the time and energy to look for one, and work diligently to prepare an excellent application package for each scholarship, you will probably not get one.
+One of the most popular searches on InternationalStudent.com is how to obtain a scholarship or where to look for one.
+In short, the answer to all scholarship questions is unless you take the time and energy to look for one.
+Work diligently to prepare an excellent application package for each scholarship you plan to apply for.

-Students cannot expect scholarships and financial aid to fall into their lap, so do your homework, do your research and try to find the one scholarship that will work for you and then apply for it.
-There are many places to look for scholarships so this section is designed to provide you with a starting point.
+Students cannot expect scholarships and financial aid to fall into their lap, so do your research and try to find scholarships that will work for you and apply to any that you could quality for.
+There are many places to look for scholarships.
+This section is designed to provide you with a starting point.

-It can be very hard to find a good scholarship site but one thing you should be very careful of are sites that charge you access to view or search scholarships.
-You should not need to pay money to search for scholarships - so keep to the free resources they are just as good and sometimes much better!
+t can be very hard to find a good scholarship site but one thing you should be very careful of are sites that charge you access to search for scholarships.
+You should not need to pay money to find scholarships.
+Keep to the free resources that are just as good.

 Free Scholarship Resources